 - The development and updating of the research plan.

-- An initial review of the feasibility of the project and the research plan, taking account of the required timeframe for the RDP.
+- An initial review of the feasibility of the project and the research plan, taking account of the required timeframe for the Research Degree Programme.

-Student progress is reviewed annually, by an independent progress review panel, until the student has completed the Research Degree Programme (RDP).
-Schools should provide details of the type of student submission that is required for students completing each year of study, including any other information/requirements that the School deems appropriate for the discipline.
+Student progress is reviewed annually, by an independent progress review panel, until the student has completed the Research Degree Programme.
+Schools should ensure that students know what is expected of them for Annual Progress Review (APR).
+School should provide details of the type of student submission that is required for students completing each year of study, including any other information/requirements that the School deems appropriate for the discipline.

 Students registered for the PhD by Published Works normally complete the programme within one year of registration, and therefore are not expected to engage in Annual Progress Review.